Longest-serving Vice-President: Petra Pau

 She was a Member of Berlin House of Representatives for the PDS from 1995 to 1998.
 In 1998 she was directly elected to the Bundestag to represent the Berlin-Mitte/Prenzlauer Berg constituency.
 Pau served as deputy chairwoman of the PDS parliamentary group from 2000 to 2002.
 In the 2002-2005 electoral term, when the PDS did not have a parliamentary group in the Bundestag after failing to achieve the five per cent of the vote required for representation, she was again directly elected and sat as an unattached Member.
 Since October 2005 she has again served as deputy chairwoman of the parliamentary group with responsibility for the areas of civil rights and democracy.

 Re-appraising life in the GDR is important to Pau: “Of course my past is typical for someone who grew up in the GDR, I was a teacher and Pioneer leader in East Berlin.
 It is my past which drives me today in my commitment to a democratic society, and I reject any suggestion that this is not the case or even possible.”

-As Vice-President of the Bundestag, she will in particular seek to defend democracy and civil rights, Pau says, adding that, although she does not intend to be an apolitical Vice-President, she will strive to be impartial in her conduct of the Bundestag’s sittings.
+As Vice-President of the Bundestag, she seeks to defend democracy and civil rights in particular, Pau says, adding that, although she does not intend to be an apolitical Vice-President, she strives to be impartial in her conduct of the Bundestag’s sittings.